-- 1. Verbally notify the TSB Reporting Hotline at 819-997-7887; and then - 2.
-Input the written details required by both the TSB and CER into OERS.
+Phone the TSB Reporting Hotline at 819-997-7887; and then Submit a Preliminary Incident Report via OERS.

-The verbal notification and written input into OERS must be completed as soon as possible and no later than three hours after the event was discovered2.
+The verbal notification and written input into OERS must be completed as soon as possible and no later than 3 hours after the event was discovered.